KenChenRyan/SerialBotsCode/README.md

 # SerialBotsCode
-Python Code of Serial Bots (1877A) robot
+The Python Code of Serial Bots (1877A) robot